13a: Distance-Based Redundancy Analysis

 # refer to PCoA for why

-Species information is lost during the calculation of the dissimilarity matrix, but if the original matrix of species composition is available, the species scores can be added back into the ordination diagram as weighted means of site scores in which case they occur or as vectors fitted onto the ordination space.
+The dissimilarity-matrix calculation discards species information, but if the original matrix of species composition is available, the species scores can be added back into the ordination diagram as weighted means of site scores in which case they occur or as vectors fitted onto the ordination space.

 Is the fit significant?
 I run a permutation test to check: